POLI-111 American Government & Politics

 POLI-228 Middle East Politics and Society

 This course examines the ways in which politics and society in the Middle East are shaped by historical and contemporary structures, processes, and practices.
 The geographic and temporal focus of the course includes the Arab world, Iran, Turkey, and Israel during the past century and a half, from the reforms of the late Ottoman Empire, through the years of European colonalism, to the emergence of post-colonial states and their contemporary development.
+Same as JWST-228.

 POLI-314 Diversity in American Politics

 Studies the many shapes of diversity found in the United States and how this diversity impacts the American political system.
 Analyzes how different groups have been denied or granted access to the political system and the success or failure of these groups in affecting the political system as voters, candidates and office holders, and in bringing new principles, values, and practices into American politics.
 The theoretical challenges presented by the general concept of diversity will also be examined.
+There are no prerequisites for this course; however, POLI-111 is recommended.

 POLI-316 The American Presidency